peteroupc/peteroupc.github.io/colorgen.md

 > **Note:** For companded sRGB 8/8/8 colors, `RelLum(color)` is effectively equivalent to `LuminanceSRGB(color)`, but with the WCAG using a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.

 In general, under the WCAG, a _contrasting color_ is one whose contrast ratio with another color is 4.5 or greater (or 7 or greater for a stricter conformance level).
-Also, according to ["Understanding WCAG 2.0"](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html), "effective luminance contrast can generally be computed without regard to specific [color deficiency](#Defective_and_Animal_Color_Vision), except for the use of predominantly long wavelength colors [such as red] against darker colors ... for [people with] protanopia".
+Also, according to [**"Understanding WCAG 2.0"**](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html), "effective luminance contrast can generally be computed without regard to specific [**color deficiency**](#Defective_and_Animal_Color_Vision), except for the use of predominantly long wavelength colors [such as red] against darker colors ... for [people with] protanopia".

-**Opacity.** In certain industries, a material's _contrast ratio_ or _opacity_ can be found by dividing the Y component of the material's [XYZ color](#CIE_XYZ) measured over a black surface by the Y component of the material's XYZ color measured over a white surface.
+**Opacity.** In certain industries, a material's _contrast ratio_ or _opacity_ can be found by dividing the Y component of the material's [**XYZ color**](#CIE_XYZ) measured over a black surface by the Y component of the material's XYZ color measured over a white surface.
 Details of the measurement depend on the industry and material.

 <a id=Porter_ndash_Duff_Formulas></a>
 ### Porter&ndash;Duff Formulas